-The attorneys at the Bluhm Legal Clinic are always busy—helping clients, teaching students, advocating policy, and fighting for justice—but the events of 2020 have contributed to what might be the Clinic’s most active year yet.
-In addition to their ongoing work related to the COVID-19 pandemic, faculty have been engaged in Chicago’s persistent protests of the racial injustice and police brutality that continues to be enacted against Black Americans throughout the country.
+The attorneys at the Bluhm Legal Clinic are always busy—helping clients, teaching students, advocating policy, and fighting for justice—but the events of the last 18 months have contributed to what might be the Clinic’s most active couple of years, as faculty have been engaged in Chicago’s persistent protests of the racial injustice and police brutality enacted against Black Americans throughout the country.

-Bedi and her team went to work, and soon a lawsuit, State of Illinois v.
-City of Chicago, was filed.
-In August, United States District Court Judge Hon.
-Robert M. Dow, Jr. oversaw a two-day special session to hear testimonials from several of the organizers associated with the Campbell Coalition.
-The virtual hearing was to discuss the topic of the Chicago Police Department’s response to protesters.
+Bedi and her team, including Vanessa del Valle, clinical associate professor of law, devised a strategy for organizers and activists to tell their stories in federal court.
+In August 2020, United States District Court Judge Hon.
+Robert M. Dow, Jr. oversaw a two-day special session to hear testimonies from several of the organizers associated with the Campbell Coalition.
+The virtual hearing was focused on the Chicago Police Department’s response to protesters.
 Speakers included Bedi, who represented the Campbell Coalition; Karen Sheley from the ACLU in Illinois; and Shareese Pryor, Chief of the Civil Rights Bureau at the Illinois Attorney General’s office.
 “CPD’s protest response revealed its propensity to engage in the exact behavior that inspired these global protests,” Bedi said as she introduced her clients during the first day of the hearing.
-“People from all walks of life and backgrounds will be here as they were during the protest.
+“People from all walks of life and backgrounds will be here, as they were during the protest.
 And they will describe how CPD officers systematically abused their authority, used lethal force, sprayed them with chemical restraints that cause excruciating pain, unlawfully detained them, and mocked those who were bloody, crying out in pain, and begging CPD to recognize their humanity.”

-Vanessa del Valle, clinical assistant professor of law; Alexa Van Brunt, clinical associate professor of law; and several students at Northwestern Pritzker School of Law have also lent their expertise to the fight against police brutality in Chicago.
-Students including Terah Tollner (JD ’21), Jay Trewn (JD ’21), Luke Fernbach (JD ’21), and Lorellee Kampschnieder (JD ’22) have interviewed protestors, documented the behavior of the Chicago Police Department (CPD) and prepped for legal action against the city.
+Along with Del Valle, Alexa Van Brunt, clinical associate professor of law, and several students at Northwestern Pritzker School of Law have also lent their expertise to the fight against police brutality in Chicago.
+Students including Terah Tollner (JD ’21), Jay Trewn (JD ’21), Luke Fernbach (JD ’21), and Lorellee Kampschnieder (JD ’22) interviewed protestors, documented the behavior of the Chicago Police Department (CPD), and prepped for legal action against the city.

-The Clinic has also been working with grassroots organizations who are leading the movement, to help them craft legislation to push forward to city council. “[We’re] working with them to develop strategic plans, so both identifying what has gone wrong with policing in such a fundamental way, but also providing the solutions and building up a kind of world that the organizers are envisioning,” Bedi says.
+The Clinic has also been working with grassroots organizations who are leading the movement to help them craft legislation to push forward to city council. “[We’re] working with them to develop strategic plans, both to identify what has gone wrong with policing in such a fundamental way, but also to provide the solutions and build up a kind of world that the organizers are envisioning,” Bedi says.
 In addition to the organizations in the Campbell Coalition, the Clinic’s staff and students have worked with GoodKids MadCity and Black Abolitionist Network.
 Bedi stresses that the Clinic’s work with protestors is all about supporting the vision of the activists and assisting anywhere they can.
 “Whether it’s developing litigation strategies, or drafting ordinances, or even doing some strategic planning, that’s the goal our students have taken on.”

-During Northwestern Law’s academic panel on the Breonna Taylor grand jury verdict in October, Bedi spoke about the need to divest from police and reinvest in community needs.
+During Northwestern Pritzker Law’s academic panel on the Breonna Taylor grand jury verdict in October 2020, Bedi spoke about the need to divest from police and reinvest in community needs.
 One of the community organizations that the Clinic has been working with, GoodKids MadCity, has thought up several innovative ways that the city can invest in community-based discipline that don’t involve the need for an armed officer.
-“Things like block-by-block councils where [residents] are able to build out what the community needs.
-Whether it’s a safe place to recreate, whether it’s jobs, whether it’s a place to cool off, mental health counseling, addiction services,” Bedi says.
+“Things like block-by-block councils where [residents] are able to build out what the community needs—whether it’s a safe place to recreate, jobs, a place to cool off, mental health counseling, addiction services,” Bedi says.
 “And the idea is meeting people where they are, building community, and building on the strengths of that community.”
-She acknowledges that the reimagining of the justice system will take time, but she is confident that we can make immediate steps to drive some of the massive police budget to community organizations.
-Some city council members, such as Rossana Rodriguez-Sanchez (33rd ward), and members of the Chicago Democratic Socialists of America (DSA), are being responsive to the movement.
+She acknowledges that the reimagining of the justice system will take time, but says she is confident in the possibility of immediate steps to drive some of the massive police budget to community organizations.

-Some of the young people the Clinic represent have suggested a peace book, which would lift up the young people throughout the city that are involved in peace-building activities.
+Some of the clients the Clinic represent have suggested a peace book, which would lift up the young people throughout the city that are involved in peace-building activities.
 This would be a direct opposition to the infamous gang book that the City of Chicago maintains, which lists all of the people that CPD believe are involved in gang activity.
-“We institutionalize and demonize young black and brown people, and that has created overcriminalization,” Bedi says.
+“We institutionalize and demonize young Black and Brown people, and that has created overcriminalization,” Bedi says.
 “But there are no state resources that go into lifting up and celebrating the young Black and Brown people who are doing the work of peace building every day.”